 Las Vegas used to be known as a gambling and casino city.
 Those who haven’t visited in 20-30 years would be absolutely shocked to see what Las Vegas looks like now.
 Today, it is truly a town of entertainment and the gambling part of this town, while still integral – is just one of its many facets.

 Where else in the world can you “visit” Paris, Venice, and New York all in the same city?!
 At last check the answer is no where but Las Vegas.
 This is a city that lives in the present and lives all day and all night.
 Things don’t close here at night like normal towns.
 On a recent night, lines for the sports betting in some of the major casinos were backed up 5 to 6 deep at 3am in the morning.
-This congestion does not stop in the casinos – traffic on the strip can be horrific especially in the evenings – and especially on Friday and Saturday nights.
+This congestion does not stop in the casinos where you can try the slots at NetBet – traffic on the strip can be horrific especially in the evenings – and especially on Friday and Saturday nights.
 A unique monorail system connects passengers quickly and easily to several of the larger more well-known casinos and often runs very late into the early morning hours.

 The events of the “moment” are plastered around town on all of the billboards.
 If you drive a car in this city, you would have to be blind not to know “who” is coming to Vegas on such and such a date.